We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Get creative with jewel colors!
 Maybe royal blue sapphire, striking emerald green or as shown the reddest of rubies.

-Materials to make a crochet pet collar
+Materials to make a crochet dog collar (or cat collar)

 - 4.5 mm crochet hook

-- 3 colors of cotton aran yarn
+- 3 colors of cotton aran yarn in small amounts

 Base color (tan shade shown)